aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 ## Usage

 Prerequisites for usage:
-* a GPU-enabled hardware or environment
+* a GPU-enabled hardware or environment, e.g. a HPC cluster
-* a suitable Python environment to meet the package dependencies/versioning listed above, in *Table 1*.
+* a suitable Python environment to meet the package dependencies and versioning listed above, in *Table 1*.

-- predict.py
-- train.py
-i.e. which commands to run
+How to run:
 - Adjust parameters in `config.py` if necessary.
-Set `plot_metrics` parameter to True if you wish to visualise reconstructions and plot losses, SSIMs etc.
-- Run `python train.py` to train model.
-All hyperparameters from `config` are imported into `train.py`.
+Set `plot_metrics` parameter to True if you wish to visualise reconstructions and plot losses, SSIMs etc. during/after training.
+All hyperparameters from `config` are imported into the relevant scripts.
+- Run `python predict.py` to run the model.
+This script also runs `train.py`, and so completes training prior to evaluating model performance on the test set.

-The project was run on the Rangpur cluster, using an Nvidia A100 GPU for computations.
+The particular implementation of this project that is shared in this README was run on the Rangpur cluster, using an Nvidia A100 GPU for computations.
 Data is located in the following directories:

 Table 4:
 | Dataset | Directory |